malgier01/swsn/README.md

 - Completeness
 - Empathy
 How to run:
-- install the required libraries using "pip install -r requirements.txt"
+- install the required libraries using '''pip install -r requirements.txt'''
-- run the system using the "python3 run_pipeline.py"
+- run the system using  '''python3 run_pipeline.py'''

 IF this approach doesnt work:
  - create a virtual environment using "python3 -m venv venv"